 Khao Piak Sen (Lao Tapioca Noodle Chicken Soup) – Lao style homemade tapioca noodle is served in aromatic chicken broth.
-Incredibly comforting and you will learn how to easily make khao piak sen noodles at home too.
+Incredibly comforting and you will learn how to easily make this naturally gluten-free khao piak sen noodles at home too.

 A visit to a Lao restaurant a few months ago got me obsessed with making my own khao piak sen. We didn’t know what to order at the restaurant.
 The waiter recommended khao piak sen and we obliged and did not regret it.
 The waiter told us the chef freshly make the tapioca noodles everyday.
 I experimented a lot to get the texture of the noodles right by playing with the rice flour and tapioca flour ratio.
 Before I go further into details on that, let’s get you acquainted with khao piak sen 😉

 WHAT IS KHAO PIAK SEN?

 Khao piak sen is lao style chicken noodle soup.
 It’s such a simple chicken soup served with udon-like soft and chewy tapioca noodles.
 Traditionally, the noodles are cooked directly in the chicken broth to give the broth its slightly thick starchy consistency.

 HOW TO MAKE KHAO PIAK SEN NOODLES FROM SCRATCH SUCCESSFULLY